louisbutt338/nFoils/README.md

 Dependent on the SANDY package for nuclear data extraction, actigamma package for radioactive isotope properties, plus numpy/scipy/matplotlib for the usual.
 Also includes some postprocessing and preprocessing codes for FISPACT, OpenMC, MCNP, SPECTRA-UF

 Reference to be provided.
-Please contact LJB841@bham.ac.uk if you would like to use the package, as it is property of th University of Birmingham
+Please contact LJB841@bham.ac.uk if you would like to use the package

 ## installing nFoils